solana-labs/solana/docs/src/developing/programming-model/accounts.md

 A created account is initialized to be _owned_ by a built-in program called the System program and is called a _system account_ aptly.
 An account includes "owner" metadata.
 The owner is a program id.
-The runtime grants the program write access to the account if it's id matches the owner.
+The runtime grants the program write access to the account if its id matches the owner.
 For the case of the System program, the runtime allows clients to transfer lamports and importantly _assign_ account ownership, meaning changing the owner to a different program id.
 If an account is not owned by a program, the program is only permitted to read its